-Read and respond to non-fiction, poetry, short and long fiction, and drama.
-Respond critically and analytically to non-print texts such as short films, video clips, documentaries, etc. Employ grammatical structures to demonstrate increasingly sophisticated writing style.
+Read and respond to non-fiction, and short and long fiction.
+Employ grammatical structures to demonstrate increasingly sophisticated writing style.
 Expand and polish research skills.

-High School Equivalent: ELA 30-2.
-Prerequisite: ENGL 075, English 20-1, ELA 20-2, English 23 or consent of the Department.
+Engl 090 is equivalent to ELA 30-2 for admission to RDC programs.
+62 Prerequisite: ENGL 075 or equivalent or consent of the department.